The Complete Guide to Marketing on Instagram in 2019

 Instagram is a visual platform.
 So, it makes sense that the most popular and impressive accounts are also the most aesthetically beautiful and visually pleasing.

-When you’re just getting started on Instagram, this can be intimidating.
+When you’re just getting started with marketing on Instagram, this can be intimidating.
 You don’t fancy yourself a professional photographer or designer, so you’re convinced that you’ll never be able to achieve that same cohesive look for yourself.